 The username and the password need to be urlencoded to avoid breaking the delimiter syntax "username:password@hostname:port

 These parameters control the Deleted files app.

-for when files and folders in the trash bin will be permanently deleted.
+If the trash bin app is enabled (default), this setting defines the policy for when files and folders in the trash bin will be permanently deleted.

 The app allows for two settings, a minimum time for trash bin retention,